Hoshen–Kopelman algorithm: Example

 Consider the following example.
-The dark cells in the grid in figure (a) represent that they are occupied and the white ones are empty.
-So by running H–K algorithm on this input we would get the output as shown in figure (b) with all the clusters labeled.
+The dark cells in the grid in Figure (c) represent that they are occupied and the white ones are empty.
+So by running H–K algorithm on this input we would get the output as shown in Figure (d) with all the clusters labeled.

 The algorithm processes the input grid, cell by cell, as follows: Let's say that grid is a two-dimensional array.